Bamba, Cross River State

 Bamba is a village located in Boki Local Government Area of Cross River State, Nigeria.
-It is approximately 171 km from Cross River's capital, Calabar, and approximately 355 km from Abuja, the capital of Nigeria.
+It is approximately 315 km from Cross River's capital, Calabar, and approximately 605 km from Abuja, the capital of Nigeria.

+Important landmark in Bamba: Seekers Place.

 Climate

-In Bamba, the wet season is cloudy, the dry season is generally cloudy, and the temperature is oppressively high all year long.
-The average annual temperature fluctuates between 64 °F and 92 °F, rarely falling below 58 °F or rising over 96 °F.
+In Bamba, the wet season is cloudy, the dry season is generally bright, and the temperature is moderate all year long.
+The average annual temperature fluctuates between 64 °F and 92 °F, falling below 58 °F during wet season and in dry season rising slightly over 96 °F.